-If you’re looking for dyslexia testing online, COVID-19 has finally given us a gift.
-Due to advances recently fine-tuned after COVID, having a dyslexia assessment online is now routine and universally accepted.
+If you’re looking for dyslexia and learning disability testing online, COVID-19 has finally given us a gift.
+Due to advances recently fine-tuned after COVID, having a virtual dyslexia assessment online is now routine and universally accepted.
 By sharing screens, the doctor is able to present reading, math, processing, IQ, focus and personality tests.
 Research and Dr. Eisenberg’s experience all suggest that the results of online testing for dyslexia are just as helpful as in-person testing.

 Writing tests and some dyslexia testing have to be done with paper and pencil.
-Hence, the student will receive a packet via overnight mail to be completed during the dyslexia testing online session.
+Hence, the student will receive a packet via overnight mail to be completed during the virtual dyslexia testing session.
 All test data is returned to the doctor’s office in Littleton, Colorado.

 If you are wondering how to get tested for dyslexia online (sometimes called a dyslexia online assessment or a screening for dyslexia online), please contact us via telephone or email.
 Tests for dyslexia can also be extended to adults.
 Many times, a college student requires the full battery of learning disability testing in order to receive accommodations in college.
 Other times, online dyslexia testing is needed for the LSATs, MCATs, SATs or ACTs.